-We propose a modified threshold dynamics method for wetting dynamics, which significantly improves behavior near the contact line compared to the previous method (J. Comput Phys 330, 510-528, 2017).
-The new method is also based on minimizing the functional weighted interface over an extended domain includes the solid phase.
-However, each interface area is approximated by the Lyapunov functionality with a different Gaussian kernel.
-We show that a correct contact angle (Young angle) is obtained in the leading order by choosing a correct Gaussian kernel variance.
-We also show the Gamma convergence of the weighted functional to the total surface energy.
-The method is simple, unconditionally stable with O(NlogN) complexity per time step and is not sensitive to the inhomogeneity or roughness of the solid surface.
-It is also shown that the dynamics of the contact point is consistent with the dynamics of the interface away from the contact point.
-Numerical examples have shown significant improvements in the accuracy of the contact angle and the hysteresis behavior of the contact angle.
+We propose a modified threshold dynamics method for wetting dynamics, which significantly improves the behavior near the contact line compared to the previous method (J. Comput.
+Phys.
+330 (2017) 510-528).
+The new method is also based on minimizing the functional consisting of weighted interface areas over an extended domain including the solid phase.
+However, each interface area is approximated by the Lyapunov functional with a different Gaussian kernel.
+We show that a correct contact angle (Young's angle) is obtained in the leading order by choosing correct Gaussian kernel variances.
+We also show the Gamma convergence of the functional to the total surface energy.
+The method is simple, unconditionally stable with O(NlogN) computational complexity per time step and is not sensitive to the inhomogeneity or roughness of the solid surface.
+It is also shown that the dynamics of the contact point is consistent with the dynamics of the interface away from the contact angle and the hysteresis behavior of the contact angle.